 A Wrong 'un

-When Lisa was born (Cristine Prosperi) her father, Tim (Steve Richard Harris), gave up on his dream to stay at home to look after her whilst her mum, Heather (Andrea Bogart), focused on her career as a lawyer.
-It is why when her parent's marriage breaks down because Tim wants to return to work as a chef that Lisa not only becomes a pain in the butt towards her mum but sides with her father who she visits in his new home for weekends.
-It is there that Lisa meets Jamie (Ashlynn Yennie) an attractive neighbour who has not only befriended her father but decides to become part of Lisa's life, scaring off one of her friends who shows up.
+When Lisa (Cristine Prosperi - His Double Life) was born her father, Tim (Steve Richard Harris), gave up on his dream in order to stay at home to look after her whilst her mum, Heather (Andrea Bogart), focused on her career as a lawyer.
+It is why when Tim and Heather's marriage breaks down because Tim wants to return to work as a chef, Lisa not only becomes a pain in the butt towards her mum but sides with her father who she spends her weekends with.
+It is there that Lisa meets Jamie (Ashlynn Yennie), an attractive neighbour who has not only befriended her father but decides to become part of Lisa's life, secretly scaring off one of her friends who shows up.
 All is well until Jamie over steps the boundaries and Lisa decides to cut her out causing Jamie to show her real nature.

-But what you get in "The Wrong Neighbor" seems pretty typical stuff as we meet Jamie and quickly get to know that she is one freaky psycho, who does all the classics from getting people drunk, installing spy software on their laptops and seeming to get very protective of what she wants.
+But what you get in "The Wrong Neighbor" seems pretty typical as we meet Jamie and quickly get to know that she is one of those people who have a dangerous, obsessed side to her personality, who does all the classics from getting people drunk, installing spy software on their laptops and becoming erratic and dangerously protective of what she wants.
 It leads you to suspect all can't be as obvious as it seems especially when in the cast there is Michael Madsen as Lisa's swim coach and who looks like he needs to get out in the sun.
-I will say there is a twist but I won't tell you what it is just in case the idea of watching a routine Lifetime psycho movie with bad dialogue and bad acting is exactly what you want.
+I will say there is a twist to "The Wrong Neighbor" but I won't tell you what it is just in case the idea of watching a routine Lifetime psycho movie with bad dialogue and bad acting is what you enjoy.

 What this all boils down to is that "The Wrong Neighbor" is your grade A typical Lifetime movie but one which features more than its fair share of bad dialogue delivered with some atrocious acting.